Monday, March 17, 2025

 Legacy and Impact

-For visitors, a trip to Herzogenaurach Cemetery in Bavaria is more than just a history lesson—it’s a glimpse into a legendary business saga that shaped modern sports culture.
+For visitors, a trip to Herzogenaurach Cemetery in Bavaria is more than just a history lesson—it’s a simple glimpse into a legendary business saga that shaped modern sports culture.

 What happened between Adolf and Rudolf Dassler?

-Adi and Rudolf Dassler built a successful shoe company but failed due to personal and business conflicts.
+They built a successful shoe company but failed due to personal and business conflicts.
 Their rivalry led them to split the company, with Adi founding Adidas and Rudolf creating Puma.

 What happened to Adidas after Adolf Dassler died?